JaredWeaver/JaredWeaver.github.io/README.md

 # JaredWeaver.github.io

-Update 1.0 - Added gifs to portfolio page thumbnails and added more projects too.

 ## My Personal Webpage

  We were tasked with utilizing a combination of bootstrap and css to design a responsive personal portfolio which can be viewed on any device size.
 I found this assignment to be very invigorating and helped me learn proper webpage structure and design.
 I look forward to adding my further education to this page.